Production of double heavy quarkonium at super $Z$ factory: Formulations

-where $\overline{\sum}$ stands for the average over the spin of the initial electron and positron, and sum over the color and spin of the final heavy quarkonium.
+where $\overline{\sum}$ stands for the average over the spin of the initial electron and positron, and sum over the color and spin of the two Fock states.
 In the $e^-e^+$ center-of-momentum (CM) frame, the two-body phase space can be simplified as